-Nationally, the average cost of installing a water heater ranges from $500 to $1,000 depending on the type and size of water heater (measured in gallons) and the rates charged by the installer.
-Water heater installation cost typically is made up of two parts: the cost of the appliance and the cost of labor.
+Nationally, the average cost of installing a water heater ranges from approximately $500 to $2,000, depending on the type and size of the water heater (measured in gallons) and the rates charged by the installer or retailer.
+Water heater installation costs are made up of two parts: the cost of the appliance and the cost of labor, the latter of which can vary depending on where you reside.
 This service typically includes installation of the new system, adjustment of pipes as needed and disposal of the old appliance.

 You may not think about the cost of replacing a water heater until something suddenly goes wrong with the workhorse appliance that lets you take toasty showers, bathe your dog and get your dishes squeaky clean with hot water.
 You may not even realize there's a problem until your hot water suddenly goes ice cold or you soak your socks by stepping in a puddle from a leak.

 Nobody likes cold showers, so you'll probably want to get a new system right away.
 While you might be tempted to save money with a do-it-yourself water heater installation, it's probably best to leave this job to the pros.
 Why?
 Installation can involve plumbing, dealing with gas lines and performing other tasks that can be risky for the average homeowner.

 The four main types of water heaters, from most common to least common, are:

 - tankless gas water heater

 Here's a rundown of the installation costs, including the unit, for different types of water heaters based on past customer projects: